ÉLIANE RADIGUE FOR PURPLE MAGAZINE

 shot in éliane radigue’s apartment in paris

-JONATHAN HEPFER — Your career as a composer has had three periods: your work with feedback in the ’60s at the Studio d’Essai [in Paris]; synthesizers in the ’70s, ’80s, and ’90s; and acoustic instruments since around the year 2000.
+JONATHAN HEPFER — Your career as a composer has had three major periods: your work with feedback in the ’60s at the Studio d’Essai [in Paris]; synthesizers in the ’70s, ’80s, and ’90s; and acoustic instruments since around the year 2000.
 Do you see these as unrelated chapters of your life, or do they belong to some kind of trajectory?

 ÉLIANE RADIGUE — I think there’s absolutely a sense of continuity in what I’m doing.
 In fact, there’s not that much difference between the electronic period and what I do now, working with musicians.
 It’s all just a continuous development.

 JONATHAN HEPFER — It takes a certain discipline and strength of vision to move from medium to medium with such a sense of finality.
 When you choose to stop a chapter of your artistic life and begin a new one, you never look back.

 ÉLIANE RADIGUE — Well, when something is achieved, it’s time to quit.
 So, when this is the case, I can stop without any regret.
 But that doesn’t mean that it’s a big change in my artistic vision.
 When I stopped working with electronic sounds, it wasn’t for the sake of change — I simply wanted to go further by working with musicians and acoustic sounds.
 The music itself kept the continuity of what I’d been doing before.